“On the Brink”: Keeping the Lights on During a Measurement Blackout

 … and Endures with Data Integrity

 Data standards can be achieved, but they are never “done.”
 It takes careful definition, control, and connections to bring and keep alive data standards throughout an organization’s data sprawl.
-For measurement independence to endure and the measurement blackout to stay at bay, the goal must be data integrity
+For measurement independence to endure and the measurement blackout to stay at bay, the goal must be data integrity.

 So if you were feeling over-confident before, and anxious now, data integrity will have you feeling all warm and fuzzy later.
 Relaxed, excited, inspired, even.
 Because data integrity serves the top needs cited by advertisers around embarking on first party data strategies and post-cookie measurements: